 - Stick to a 11pt or 12pt font size through the body text of the teaching cover letter.

-- Stay within one page on a primary school or high school cover letter.
+- Stay within one page on a primary school or secondary school cover letter.

-Expert Hint: According to the BLS, kindergarten teachers and primary school teachers will increase by 7% (116,300 new jobs) between 2016 and 2026.
-High school teachers will grow by 8% (76,800 new jobs).
+Expert Hint: According to the National Careers Service, posts for primary and nursery education teaching professionals will have increased by 10.6% (52,266 new jobs) by 2027.
+Secondary school teachers will grow by 10.6% (50,747 new jobs), too.
 There will be more opportunities, but this also means more competition!

 2. Create a Professional Teacher Cover Letter Header With Contact Info